Terraform Cheat Sheet

 plan

-• create a execution plan
+• Creates an execution plan

-• traverses each vertex and requests each provider using parallelism
+• Traverses each vertex and requests each provider using parallelism

-the current state and presents this difference as the output of the terraform plan operation to user in their terminal
+• Calculates the difference between the last-known state and the current state and presents this difference as the output of the terraform plan operation

-• does not modify the infrastructure or state.
+• Does not modify the infrastructure or state.

-• allows a user to see which actions Terraform will perform prior to making any changes to reach the desired state
+• Allows a user to see which actions Terraform will perform prior to making any changes to reach the desired state

-• will scan all *.tf files in the directory and create the plan
+• Will scan all *.tf files in the directory and create the plan

-• will perform refresh for each resource and might hit rate limiting issues as it calls provider APIs
+• Will perform refresh for each resource and might hit rate limiting issues as it calls provider APIs

-• all resources refresh can be disabled or avoided using
+• All resources refresh can be disabled or avoided using

 • -refresh=false or

-• target=xxxx or
+• -target=xxxx or

 • break resources into different directories.

-• supports -out to save the plan
+• Supports -out to save the plan

 apply

-• apply changes to reach the desired state.
+• Apply changes to reach the desired state.

-• scans the current directory for the configuration and applies the changes appropriately.
+• Scans the current directory for the configuration and applies the changes appropriately.

 • If no explicit plan file is given on the command line, terraform apply will create a new plan automatically and prompt for approval to apply it

-• will modify the infrastructure and the state.
+• Will modify the infrastructure and the state.

-• if a resource successfully creates but fails during provisioning,
+• If a resource successfully creates but fails during provisioning,

 • Terraform will error and mark the resource as “tainted”.